In every job, there’s a set of basic skills and simple procedures that a worker filling that job has to learn to perform.

 Some devices can even bring up the relevant SOP by scanning a barcode placed on a machine or in the work area.

 Who says technology isn’t making life easier, huh?
+Click to read more about using mobile apps and devices for workforce training.

 Summary: Teaching Workers Basic Skills and How to Perform Simple Procedures